nftchance/emporium-lib/README.md

 pnpm i @nftchance/emporium-lib
 ```

-To run the tests you can simple run:
+To run the tests to make sure that everything is still functionality correctly, you can use:

 ```shell
 npx hardhat test
 ```

+> **Important:**
+> You should not need to do this, but you can if you choose.